-The Special Educational Needs Co-ordinator is currently:
+The Special Educational Needs Co-ordinator is currently: Helen Stephenson

-Helen Stephenson

-Parents can contact the SENCo either by phoning the school 01524 410286, through the school office or by e-mailing <a href="https://historycommons.org/news/bases/
+Parents can contact the SENCo either by phoning the school 01524 410286, through the school office or by e-mailing h.stephenson@sandylands.lancs.sch.uk

-The family workers are:

-Dawn Brooke / Nicola Miller / Lee Roberts / Pippa Day
+The Pastoral team are currently led by Liz Wildon and the family workers are: Nicola Miller / Lee Roberts / Pippa Day / Rachel Whitehead.

-The SENCO and family workers work closely to support children with SEN and their families and can ensure parents have access to information and support from outside agencies.
-The SENCo can offer help with forms if this is required.
+The SENCO, pastoral lead and family workers work closely to support children with SEN and their families and support parents to access information and support from outside agencies.

+The SENCo or pastoral team can offer help with forms if this is required.

 An electronic newsletter is sent out each week and is available on the school website containing information about upcoming events.
-There is also a notice board in the school entrance which contains additional information of upcoming events or general useful information.
+Information is also regularly posted on the school Facebook page and on ParentApp.
+There is also a noticeboard in the school entrance which contains additional information of upcoming events or general useful information.